ternaustralia/aekos-api/aekos-api-swagger-site/README.md

         # optionally, invalidate the CloudFront cache to get the new site rolled out faster

 ## Note about patching Swagger UI styles
 At the time of writing Swagger UI doesn't deal well with headings or lists in the description (which we use both of).
-We fix as part of the `update-swagger-ui.sh` script.
+We fix this using the `update-swagger-ui.sh` script.
 If we no longer need to make these changes, edit the script and delete the patch file.